 Feral Cat Support Programs offered at the Ontario SPCA

-As a direct result of animals left unaltered, pet overpopulation is at crisis levels across Ontario.
-This crisis has resulted in staggering amounts of Feral cats.
+As a direct result of animals left unaltered, pet overpopulation is an issue across Ontario.
+This issue has resulted in staggering amounts of Feral cats.
 In the Greater Toronto Area alone, there are more than 100,000 homeless cats and kittens living on the streets.
 The Trap, Neuter, Return (TNR) approach has been shown to be the only economically viable and truly humane approach to Feral cat population support.

 To assist Feral cat caretakers in managing Feral cat colonies, the Ontario SPCA, has developed three innovative programs: